 Something magical happens when we dare to get real and speak the truth about money.
-In this intimate conversation series, I chat with people from all walks of life about their money journeys: the good, the tough, the soulful, and the nitty-gritty.
+In this intimate conversation series, Money Memoirs, I chat with people from all walks of life about their money journeys: the good, the tough, the soulful, and the nitty-gritty.
+We share this beloved series every year to celebrate the opening of The Art of Money, which you can read all about here.
 Curl up with a cuppa as we pull back the curtain … and get ready to get inspired.

 I was drawn to this woman.